-This blog is part 1 of a 5-part series based on our whitepaper, “Control vs. Customization in Wealth Management: Advisor Discretion Doesn’t Have to be a Zero-Sum Game.”
+Part 1 of 3 in a series based on our research paper on discretionary portfolio management, “Control vs. Customization in Wealth Management: Advisor Discretion Doesn’t Have to be a Zero-Sum Game.”

 Broadly defined, these are the fee-based discretionary advisory programs where financial advisors and their associated team act as money managers for their clients.
 In the standard Rep-as-Portfolio-Manager program, the advisor takes full responsibility for selecting and implementing a client’s investment portfolio, but there are variations depending on where the programs are hosted.